jmhossain/gitops-workshop-guide/mq/README.md

 ### 2. Services - Kustomization.yaml
 2.1 [Optional] You may edit the Platform Navigator instance yaml and specify a different storage class that supports ReadWriteMany(RWX).
-Open the yaml file as follows:
+On your IBM Cloud Shell, open the yaml file as follows:
 ```bash
 vi ~/$GIT_ORG/multi-tenancy-gitops/0-bootstrap/single-cluster/2-services/argocd/instances/ibm-platform-navigator-instance.yaml
 ```